Holy Ship!

-Holy Ship!
-Is an annual electronic dance music festival previously held aboard a 4,000+ capacity cruise ship, with two back to back sailings leaving out of Port Canaveral, FL with stops in the Bahamas originally set up by Destructo and eventually absolved by Insomniac records after infighting.
-The event was cancelled in 2019 due to the COVID-19 pandemic and ,the organizers were exploring dates late in 2020 or early 2021.
-The festival returned in January of 2020, at the Hard Rock Resort in Punta Cana, no longer holding the festival on a cruise ship.
+Holy Ship! is an annual electronic dance music (EDM) festival previously held aboard a 4,000+ capacity cruise ship, with two back to back sailings leaving out of Port Canaveral, Florida with stops in the Bahamas.
+It was originally set up by Destructo and eventually absolved by Insomniac Records after infighting.

-Itinerary

-The cruise leaves out of Port Canaveral and travels to the Bahamas, making a stop on a private island for an all-day beach party and then either spending a day at sea or stopping in Nassau, Bahamas prior to arriving back to Cape Canaveral.
 The event is put on by music production companies Cloud 9 Adventures, HARD, and The Bowery Presents.

+Holy Ship! was cancelled in 2021 due to the COVID-19 pandemic.
+It returned in January 2022, but instead of a cruise ship the entire festival took place at the Hard Rock Resort in Riviera Maya.
+All subsequent events have taken place on land.

+Cruises (2012–2019)

+Before 2020, when Holy Ship! took place in a cruise ship, the festival was split into two back-to-back trips on the same route.
+The cruise would start from Port Canaveral and travel to the Bahamas, making a stop on a private island for an all-day beach party.
+From there it would either spend a day at sea, or stop in Nassau, then ultimately return to Cape Canaveral.